STF1998/Desk20/report/introduction.md

 ### Video link

-See the video link below showing a short explanation of our system and how we envisage consumers using Flocus.
+See the video link below showing a brief explanation of our system and how we envisage consumers using Flocus.

 TODO --> [This will be a youtube link to a short screen recording of using our webpage.]